GoogleCloudPlatform/cluster-toolkit/community/examples/intel/README.md

   - This quota is not necessary at initial deployment, but will be required to successfully scale the partition to its maximum size

-### Deploying the Slurm Cluster
+### Deploy the Slurm Cluster

-Use `ghpc` to provision the blueprint, supplying your project ID:
+Use `ghpc` to provision the blueprint, supplying your project ID

 ```text
 ghpc create --vars project_id=<<PROJECT_ID>> community/examples/intel/hpc-cluster-intel-select.yaml